Stock market today: Wall Street holds steadier following its worst day in weeks

 The Fed has been indicating that it still may cut its main interest rate three times this year.
 Lowering its main rate from the highest level since 2001 would offer relief to the economy and financial system, while also boosting prices for investments.
 But Fed officials say they will start cutting only if more evidence arrives to show inflation is heading down toward their goal of 2%.

 Several reports on the economy have come in stronger than expected recently.
-Such strength is encouraging to Wall Street because it means the economy continues to avoid a recession, and it should provide support for corporate profits.
-But it also could add upward pressure on inflation and discourage the Fed from cutting rates.
+Such strength is encouraging because it means the economy continues to avoid a recession, and it should provide support for corporate profits.
+But it could also add upward pressure on inflation and discourage the Fed from cutting rates.

-Traders took encouragement from a report on Wednesday morning showing that construction, retail and other U.S. services businesses continued to grow last month, but not by as much as economists expected.
-Perhaps more importantly, the report from the Institute from Supply Management also said that an index of prices paid was at its lowest level since March 2020.
-That's an encouraging trend for inflation.
+Markets took encouragement from a report on Wednesday morning showing construction, retail and other U.S. services businesses continued to grow last month, but not by as much as economists expected.
+The report from the Institute from Supply Management also said an index of prices paid was at its lowest level since March 2020, an encouraging trend for inflation.

-That followed a report from earlier in the morning that showed stronger gains than expected in hiring within the private sector.
-That report from the ADP Research Institute suggested employers accelerated their hiring last month, when economists were forecasting a slowdown.
+That followed a report from earlier in the morning suggesting stronger gains than expected in hiring within the private sector.
+That report from the ADP Research Institute said employers accelerated their hiring last month, when economists were forecasting a slowdown.

 A more comprehensive report on the job market for March will arrive from the U.S. government on Friday, and it will likely be the week’s headline economic data.